thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/query.md

 ## Description
 Execute a query and map the result.

-The result can be mapped to different type
+The result can be mapped to different type:

-The result can be from different type:

 - [Anonymous](#example---query-anonymous)
 - [Strongly Typed](#example---query-strongly-typed)